browolf/Pi-Network/wallet/README.md

 # Verify_account.py

-Use this script to verify the secret key works.
+Use this script to verify a secret key works.

 # Notes